Sanambhardwaj/Cryptocurrency-Price-Prediction-Mini-Project-/README.md

  Cryptocurrency markets are highly volatile, making accurate price prediction a complex challenge.
-Understanding the key drivers of cryptocurrency price movements, such as market sentiment, regulatory changes, and technological advancements, is crucial for developing effective predictive models
+Understanding the key drivers of cryptocurrency price movements, such as market sentiment, regulatory changes, and technological advancements, is crucial for developing effective predictive models.

 OBJECTIVES
 1. Cryptocurrency Price Prediction